perone/protocoin/docs/source/examples.rst

 .. note:: A brainwallet refers to the concept of storing Bitcoins in
           one's own mind by memorization of a passphrase.
 As long as the passphrase is not recorded anywhere, the Bitcoins can be thought of as existing nowhere except in the mind of the holder.
-If a brainwallet is forgotten or the person dies or is permanently incapacitated, the Bitcoins are lost forever.
           -- *Bitcoin Wiki*

 The process to create a brain wallet is to use a deterministic random seed based